-Company A directly holds 100% of the shares in Companies B and C. These shares are held on capital account and there are no contractual obligations, rights or options to purchase or sell the shares under particular circumstances.
+A directly holds 100% of the equity shares in B and C. These shares are held on capital account and there are no contractual obligations, rights or options to purchase or sell the shares under particular circumstances.

-Company C directly holds 100% of the equity shares in Company D. These shares are held as trading stock.
+C directly holds 100% of the equity shares in D. These shares are held as trading stock.